-Joreige’s work was exhibited internationally including at Mori Art Museum, Tokyo, Japan (2012); Tate Modern, London (2011); MATHAF, Doha, Qatar (2010); Carpenter Center for the Visual Arts, Harvard University, Cambridge, USA (2010); Sharjah Biennial (2009); International Center for Photography, New York (2008); Venice Biennale (2007); Modern Art Oxford, UK (2005); Townhouse Gallery, Cairo, Egypt (2005); Musée Nicéphore Niépce, Chalon-sur-Saône, France (2003) and Home Works Forum, Beirut (2003, 2008).
+Joreige’s work has been exhibited internationally at Sharjah Biennial 13 (2017); musée Nicéphore Niépce, Chalon-sur-Saône, France (2016); Centre Georges Pompidou, Paris (2015); New Museum, New York (2014); Sharjah Biennial 11 (2013); San Francisco Museum of Modern Art (2012); Mori Art Museum, Tokyo (2012); Tate Modern, London (2011); Carpenter Center for the Visual Arts, Harvard University, Cambridge, US (2010); Sharjah Biennial 9 (2009); International Center for Photography, New York (2008); Venice Biennale (2007); Modern Art Oxford, UK (2005); Townhouse Gallery, Cairo (2005); musée Nicéphore Niépce, Chalon-sur-Saône, France (2003) and Home Works Forum, Beirut (2003, 2008).

 Her films have been screened at FIDMarseille; Les Rencontres Internationales Paris/Berlin; Home Works I, IV and VII, Beirut; Festival Paris Cinema; International Festival of Mediterranean Cinema, Montpellier, France and Beirut Cinema Days.

 She was shortlisted for the Artes Mundi 7 Prize, Cardiff, Wales (2016) and was a fellow at the Radcliffe Institute for Advanced Studies, Harvard University, Cambridge, US (2016-2017).

 Joreige earned her BFA from the Rhode Island School of Design, Providence, US (1995).
 She is a co-founder and board member of the Beirut Art Center and was co-director from 2009 to 2014.

 She was born in 1972 in Beirut, where she currently lives and works.